tapis-project/tapis-early-adopters-workshop/block2/demo.md

 Git repo for the demo can be found here [Tapis Jupyter](https://github.com/tapis-project/tapis-juptyer)

-Note: Attendees are welcome to read the contents of [ipython notebook](https://github.com/tapis-project/tapis-juptyer/blob/master/tapis_notebook.ipynb) however, they will not be able to run the demo at their ennd yet.
+Note: Attendees are welcome to read the contents of [ipython notebook](https://github.com/tapis-project/tapis-juptyer/blob/master/tapis_notebook.ipynb) however, they will not be able to run the demo at their end yet.

-Any questions related to demo after the workshop should be directed to [TACC-Cloud](http://bit.ly/join-tapis) slack, channel #pearc20-tapis